chrfrantz/IG-Parser/README.md

   * the choice to print activation conditions on top of the tree (to make statements more readable by reflecting the logical precedence of activation conditions over the rest of the statement),
   * the specification of the canvas dimensions (this is useful to customize the size to your needs and graph scale -- a future feature will be to automate the scaling)

-By clicking on 'Generate visual output', the input information is parsed and the tree displayed.
+By clicking on 'Generate visual output', the input information is parsed and the statement tree structure displayed.

+### Usage considerations

-To support efficient coding, specifically for complex statements it is often useful to encode and evaluate those in visual mode, before generating the tabular output for downstream processing.
+* To support efficient coding, specifically for complex statements it is often useful to encode and evaluate those in visual mode, before generating the tabular output for downstream processing.
+Use the interactive switching features for this purpose.
+* As indicated before, when hovering of a label on the UI, a short description is displayed highlighting its key function (or variably opens a new tab, where more support is provided, e.g., for the 'Encoded Statement').

-Note that the UI stores the last entry in your browser.
-When reopening your browser, it should hence display the statement you have been working on (useful if internet connection is lost, or browser crashes).
-No information is stored on the server side, but in your browser (the specific one you are using, not across browsers).
+* Note that the UI stores the last entry in *your* browser.
+When reopening your browser, it should hence display the statement you have been working on (not the history).
+This feature is useful if internet connection is lost, or if you work with interruptions (so you can continue at a later stage), or if your browser crashes.
+No information is stored on the server side, but only in your specific browser (not across browsers).
+To delete this information, you can delete your browser cache.

 In the following, you will find an overview of the actual IG Script syntax used for the encoding of institutional statements entered into the 'Encoded Statement' field.